indymoorcroft/morse-code/README.md

 - sbt (Scala Build Tool)

 ### 🏃🏻‍♂️‍➡️ Run the app
+- In the command line 'cd' into the folder where you would like the repository to sit in your file structure.
+Then use: git clone https://github.com/indymoorcroft/morse-code.git
 - sbt run (to start program)
 - sbt test (to run tests)